Our Ministers & Staff

 Prior to serving as Eden’s pastor, she was a member of the United Church of Christ National Staff in Cleveland, Ohio, where she served as Associate Director for the Council for Health and Human Service Ministries.
 From 1988-1992, she served as Senior Minister at The Park Church in Elmira in New York, and from 1996-2002, she was Associate Minister at The Old South Church in Boston.

 Nehring was awarded the B.A., magna cum laude, from Lakeland College, Sheboygan, Wisconsin, in 1985; the M.Div. from Andover Newton Theological School, Newton Centre, Massachusetts, in 1988; and the D.Min. in Preaching from Chicago Theological Seminary in1995.
 She also holds professional certifications in organizational design from DePaul University, and she completed graduate course work in nonprofit management at Cleveland State University.
-During the summers of 2013 and 2014, she will study Spanish language and Mexican culture at the Querétaro Language School, Querétaro City, Querétaro, Mexico.
+During the summers of 2013 and 2014, she is participating in a Spanish language and Mexican cultural immersion program at the Querétaro Language School, Querétaro City, Querétaro, Mexico.

 Arlene and her spouse, Stephanie Spencer, live in Castro Valley, California.
 Stephanie (a cultural anthropologist and public health worker) was raised in the Middle East, Europe, Peru, and Virginia.
 She is a lay leader at Eden Church, and a language interpreter and cross-cultural resource person for Eden’s Compañeras Ministry.